-- Ford established a new Research and Engineering Centre in Ottawa, with a focus on connectivity and mobile technologies. - GM officially opened its Canadian Technical Centre in Markham (just north of Toronto) capable of housing 1,000 engineers focused on advanced driver assistance features, its fully autonomous vehicle program, and infotainment centre design and improvements. - Uber announced a US\$150 million investment in Toronto to expand its Advanced Technology Group and establish a new engineering hub. - British AV Shuttle Company, RDM, announced it would set up its North American headquarters for its Aurrigo hubs are developing new technologies that are transforming the next generation of vehicles and transportation experiences.
-Highlights from the cutting edge of auto innovation include:
+- Ford established a new Research and Engineering Centre in Ottawa, with a focus on connectivity and mobile technologies. - GM officially opened its Canadian Technical Centre in Markham (just north of Toronto) capable of housing 1,000 engineers focused on advanced driver assistance features, its fully autonomous vehicle program, and infotainment centre design and improvements. - Uber announced a US\$150 million investment in Toronto to expand its Advanced Technology Group and establish a new engineering hub. - British AV Shuttle Company, RDM, announced it would set up its North American headquarters for its Aurrigo brand in Ottawa to take advantage of the amazing ecosystem growing in the region with BlackBerry, Ford, Nokia and many other key global players.

-- brand in Ottawa to take advantage of the amazing ecosystem growing in the region with BlackBerry, Ford, Nokia and many other key global players. - Chinese mobility giant DiDi launched its second North American R&D lab in the Toronto-Waterloo corridor to take advantage of world class AI talent and leading university research.
+• Chinese mobility giant DiDi launched its second North American R&D lab in the Toronto-Waterloo corridor to take advantage of world class AI talent and leading university research.